cusuh/CoGS/README.md

 python main.py --base configs/pseudosketches_vqgan.yaml -t True --gpus 0,
 ```

 Then, adjust the checkpoint path under `model.params.sketch_encoder_config.params.ckpt_path` in `configs/pseudosketches_cogs_transformer.yaml`.
-Alternatively, you can download our [pre-trained Pseudosketches VQGAN checkpoint]() and place it into `checkpoints/`, which corresponds to the default checkpoint path in the config file).
+Alternatively, you can download our [pre-trained Pseudosketches VQGAN checkpoint](https://www.dropbox.com/s/rqesaw703ma9x97/pseudosketches_vqgan_last.ckpt?dl=0) and place it under `checkpoints/`, which corresponds to the default checkpoint path in the config file).

 ### ImageNet VQGAN

 For training a VQGAN on ImageNet, refer to the [taming-transformers](https://github.com/CompVis/taming-transformers) repository.
-Alternatively, use their [pre-trained ImageNet VQGAN checkpoint](https://k00.fr/u0j2dtac) and place under `checkpoints/` (the default checkpoint path in the config has the filed renamed as `imagenet_vqgan_last.ckpt`).
+Alternatively, use their [pre-trained ImageNet VQGAN checkpoint](https://k00.fr/u0j2dtac) and place it under `checkpoints/` (the default checkpoint path in the config has the filed renamed as `imagenet_vqgan_last.ckpt`).
 If you trained your own, adjust the checkpoint path under `model.params.image_encoder_config.params.ckpt_path` in
 `configs/pseudosketches_cogs_transformer.yaml`.

 We use the same ImageNet VQGAN to encode both the style and ground truth images.

 ### CoGS Transformer

+First, download the [pre-trained ALADIN checkpoints](https://www.dropbox.com/sh/ie58kzsh1cw3w8o/AABC-vhD3hNApJqhncg_HXHCa?dl=0) (`aladin_vgg.pt` and `resnet_model.pt`), and place them under `cogs/modules/style/`.
+These checkpoints are required to compute the style loss during training.

 To train the transformer stage of CoGS, run:
 ```
 python main.py --base configs/pseudosketches_cogs_transformer.yaml -t True --gpus 0,
 ```

-We also provide a [pre-trained CoGS transformer checkpoint]().
+We also provide a [pre-trained CoGS transformer checkpoint](https://www.dropbox.com/s/abuozyjbtk64mxv/last.ckpt?dl=0).

 ### CoGS VAE

-Once the CoGS Transformer, Imagenet VQGAN and Pseudosketches VQGAN have been trained, the VAE can be trained using:
+Adjust the checkpoint paths under `model.params.cogs_transformer_config.params.ckpt_path`, `model.params.cogs_transformer_config.image_encoder_config.params.ckpt_path` and `model.params.cogs_transformer_config.sketch_encoder_config.params.ckpt_path` in `configs/pseudosketches_cogs_vae.yaml`.
+Then to train the VAE stage of CoGS, run:
 ```
 python main.py --base configs/pseudosketches_cogs_vae.yaml -t True --gpus 0,
 ```
-The checkpoint paths `model.params.cogs_transformer_config.params.ckpt_path`, `model.params.cogs_transformer_config.image_encoder_config.params.ckpt_path` and `model.params.cogs_transformer_config.sketch_encoder_config.params.ckpt_path` in `configs/pseudosketches_cogs_vae.yaml` should be adapted.

-In our experiments, the VAE part of our model is trained on a single class, therefore, we provide [pre-trained VAE checkpoints for multiple classes]().
+In our experiments, the VAE is trained on a single class.
+We provide [pre-trained VAE checkpoints for multiple classes](https://www.dropbox.com/sh/3uazw8z0o9pi5o3/AABB7cDuDoPy2-CciwjkSTska?dl=0).

 ## Sampling

-After training a transformer described above or downloading a pre-trained model, you can sample images by running:
+After training a transformer or downloading a pre-trained model, you can sample images by running:
 ```
-python scripts/sample_cogs_transformer.py --resume logs/<experiment_name> --out_dir <path/to/output/directory>
+python scripts/sample_cogs_transformer.py --resume <path/to/ckpt/and/config> --out_dir <path/to/output/directory>
 ```

 For including the optional VAE step at the end of the pipeline, you can sample images by running: